 First, we offer our sincere condolences for the loss of your spouse, grandparent, mother, father, brother, sister, son, daughter, cousin or friend.
 We understand the great difficulty the passing of a loved one can cause.
 We are here to help you.
-One reason I ran for Probate Judge was to help people and make them aware that probate does not have to be a totally unbearable experience.
-Accordingly, the following information concerning the statutory requirements of probating an estate is furnished to assist you.
-Please do not hesitate to ask specific questions about any problem encountered which is not explained here.
-The staff of this Court will be happy to furnish assistance and information to the extent allowed by law.
-Beyond that, seeking legal counsel is always recommended.
-One estate clerk is assigned to your case from beginning to end.
-Please direct all inquiries to your estate clerk.
-Appointments are required because of the volume of cases we handle and our limited resources.
-If your assigned clerk is unavailable when you telephone, it is important that you leave a message (include your name, telephone number, case name, file number, and reason for your call).
-Keep in mind that each estate clerk has over 500 estate cases in process.
-We are here to help you but because of limited resources we must ask that you do your share of the work as outlined in the attached procedures.
+One reason I ran for Probate Judge was to assist citizens and make them aware that the probate process does not have to be an unbearable experience.
+Accordingly, the following information concerning the statutory requirements of probating an estate is provided to assist you.
+The staff of the Probate Court will be pleased to provide information and assistance to the extent allowed by South Carolina law.
+Because our staff cannot provide legal advice, we recommend you consult with an attorney.
+Probate Court has professional estate clerks that handle your estate from start to finish.
+I conduct a monthly Estate Workshop, which is open to the public and provides an overview of probating an estate.

-Another reason that I ran for Probate Judge was to stress the need for estate planning.
+The second reason I ran for Probate Judge was to stress the importance of estate planning.
 We hope that you will take this opportunity to review your estate planning documents.
-You should consider a Last Will and Testament, a Declaration of Desire for Natural Death (otherwise known as a Living Will), a Durable Power of Attorney for Healthcare, and a Durable Power of Attorney for Business Affairs.
-You need legal counsel to complete your estate planning.
-For the reason 'Why you need a Will' please call the South Carolina Bar Law Line toll-free at 1-800-521-9788 ext.
-160. As a public service we provide the statutory Living Will and Health Care Power of Attorney.
-If you need these documents please ask one of our Clerks to provide them to you.
-We hope that you will take this opportunity to review and update your estate planning documents and that you will encourage other family members to do so also.
+You should consider a Last Will and Testament, a Trust, a Declaration of Desire for Natural Death (otherwise known as a Living Will), a Durable Power of Attorney for Healthcare, a Durable Power of Attorney for Business Affairs and other advance directives.
+You will need legal counsel to complete your estate planning.
+For more information about "Why you need a Will", please call the South Carolina Bar Law Line toll free at 1-800-521-9788, ext.
+160. As a public service, we provide samples of the statutory Living Will and Health Care Power of Attorney documentation.
+We hope that you will take this opportunity to review and update your estate planning documents, as well as encourage other family members to complete their estate plan.

-As your Probate Judge I am here to serve you.
-If you should have questions, comments, or suggestions please let me know.
-I thank you for electing me to be your Probate Judge and hope that we help make probate a pleasant experience considering the circumstances.
+As your Probate Judge, I am here to serve you.
+If you should have questions, comments, or suggestions, please let me know.
+I thank you for electing me as your Probate Judge and hope that we help make probate a pleasant experience considering the circumstances.

 Irvin G. Condon